 Yes.
 However, if possible, follow the regular Open Enrollment process and deadlines to pick a new plan for next year.
-If you pick a new plan by 3:00 am ET on December 18 and pay your January premium by the deadline the new insurer requires, then coverage under your new plan will take effect January 1.
+If you pick a new plan during Open Enrollment and pay your January premium by the deadline the new insurer requires, then coverage under your new plan will take effect January 1.

 Your current insurer’s exit from the Marketplace at the end of this year is considered a qualifying event that also makes you eligible for a Special Enrollment Period (SEP).
 Therefore, you could use the SEP process instead to pick a new plan for next year.
 This process can give you more time to make a plan selection, but it may also require additional steps and verifications and even result in a gap in coverage.

 Under the SEP process, you can also elect new coverage at any time for 60 days following your qualifying event.
-That means you could pick a new plan as late as March 1 – a month after Open Enrollment ends.
+That means you could pick a new plan as late as March 1 – more than two months after Open Enrollment ends.
 However, waiting this long means new coverage would begin as late as April 1, and you could be uninsured until then.

 Finally, to use the SEP process, you must attest to your eligibility for the SEP and may be asked to provide documentation.
 Be sure to save the notice from your current insurer, you may have to submit a copy of it to the Marketplace.
 Failure to provide documentation of SEP eligibility, when it is requested, can result in your new coverage being cancelled.

-If you have not selected a new health plan for next year by 3:00 am ET on December 18, you will receive additional notices from the Marketplace with more information about the SEP process.
+If you have not selected a new health plan for next year by the end of Open Enrollment, you will receive additional notices from the Marketplace with more information about the SEP process.